Phthiotis: Geography

 Phthiotis covers the northern and southern shorelines of the Malian Gulf, an inlet of the Aegean Sea.
 It stretches inland towards the west along the valley of the river Spercheios.
 In the south it covers the upper part of the Cephissus valley.
 There are several mountain ranges in Phthiotis, including the Othrys in the northeast, the Tymfristos in the west, the Vardousia in the southwest, Oeta in the south and the Kallidromo in the southeast.

 History

+Mythology

+"Phthiotis" derives its name from "the region of Phthia", the Homeric home of Achilles, possibly located in the southernmost region of ancient Thessaly around Pharsalus.

+The Catalogue of Ships in Iliad speaks of Achilles' kingdom (Hom.
+Il.
+2.680-5):

+Now again all those who dwelt in Pelasgic Argos: